CharlesPikachu/paperdl/README.md

   -z, --size INTEGER      search size per source
-  -p, --proxies TEXT      the proxies to be adopted -a, --area TEXT         your area, support "CN" and "EN" --help                  Show this message and exit.
+  -p, --proxies TEXT      the proxies to be adopted -a, --area TEXT         your area, support "CN" and "EN" -c, --cookie TEXT       the cookie copied from the target website, only used
+                          in "baiduwenku"
+  --help                  Show this message and exit.
 ```